 CSA 9's Zone B was formed on March 7, 1972.
-Zone B provides partial funding for the school crossing guard program in the Live Oak Elementary School District.
+Zone B provides partial funding for the school crossing guard program in the Live Oak Elementary School District, as shown in Figure 7 on page 32.
 This program pre-dates Proposition 13, and therefore, the County passes through the program's share of the 1% property tax.
-Exhibit 5 provides a copy of the 1972 formation resolution.
+Appendix 5 provides a copy of the 1972 formation resolution.

 Official growth projections are not available for CSA 9 or its zones.
 In general, unincorporated areas in Santa Cruz County are projected to have slow growth over the next fifteen years.
-Based on the Association of Monterey Bay Area Government's 2018 Regional Growth Forecast Report, the current population in unincorporated Santa Cruz County is approximately 135,000 and is expected to grow by 1% each year.
-Under this slow growth model, LAFCO staff projects that Zone B's population in 2035 will be approximately 24,000.
+Based on the Association of Monterey Bay Area Government's 2018 Regional Growth Forecast Report, the current population in unincorporated Santa Cruz County is approximately 138,000 and is expected to grow by 1% each year.
+Under this slow growth model, LAFCO staff projects that Zone B's population in 2040 will be approximately 25,000.
 The projected population growth for CSA 9's Zone B are as follows: